Solve Your Data Access and Resource Capacity Constraints

 NOTE: IF THE NAME OF THE COLLECTION YOU ARE INGESTING ALREADY EXISTS, THE NEW DATA WILL BE APPENDED TO THE EXISTING DATA.
 It will not replace the existing data

-Dynamic Experiments allows you to configure the specifications of your experiment.
+Dynamic Experimentation allows you to configure the specifications of your dynamic recommenders.
 This includes configuring the options you want to test and how you want to balance the exploring and exploiting in your learning approach.
-You can also configure how much detail from your data you are going to use, and how the experiment should handle changes in human behavior over time.
+You can also configure how much detail from your data you are going to use, and how the recommender should handle changes in human behavior over time.

 Note: Most of the settings in this section can remain default.